 \paragraph{Minimizing channel accesses = energy efficiency.} Up until now, we have discussed whether one can minimize listening and thus avoid providing immediate feedback for a contention-resolution algorithm.
 Another way of viewing this problem is through the lens of energy efficiency.
 Each channel access---whether for sending or listening---consumes energy.
 Most work on contention resolution is \defn{sending efficient}, but is not \defn{listening efficient} (e.g., ~\cite{awerbuch:jamming,richa:jamming2,richa:jamming3,richa:jamming4,BenderFiGi19,BenderKoKu20,DeMarcoSt17,jiang:robust,de2022contention}).
 That is, most protocols optimize how frequently a packet sends, but allow a packet to listen in every slot ``for free''.

-In fact, \emph{both} sending and listening are expensive operations (e.g., \cite{polastre:telos,feeney2001investigating, yang2017narrowband,lauridsen2018empirical}), and minimizing energy usage by having devices sleep as much as possible has been a long-standing and popular strategy to maximize the network lifetime (for example, the development of duty-cycle protocols \cite{merlin2010duty,ye2006ultra,li2005energy}).
+In fact, \emph{both} sending and listening are expensive operations (e.g., \cite{polastre:telos,feeney2001investigating, yang2017narrowband,lauridsen2018empirical}), which should be minimized if devices are energy-constrained (e.g., battery-powered devices).
+Minimizing energy usage by having devices sleep as much as possible has been a long-standing and popular strategy to maximize the network lifetime (for example, the development of duty-cycle protocols \cite{merlin2010duty,ye2006ultra,li2005energy}).
 Why optimize listening in contention resolution protocols if packets must receive messages (for other network applications)?
 Informally, there are two types of listening: listening to receive messages, and listening to execute a contention resolution protocol (which is what enables sending messages).
 To receive messages, packets do not need to listen in every time slot; there exist methods for optimizing this first type of listening.
 Although this is beyond the scope of this paper, as one example, in many wireless settings, a central base station can monitor the channel constantly and facilitate message exchange~\cite{feng2012survey}.